Canadian import documents required for customs clearance

 At Cole International, we offer trade consulting and customs brokerage services to help Canadian businesses prepare the right documents for their shipments.

-Our customs experts work with importers every day to:
+Our team works with importers every day to:

-- Review invoices to ensure they include all the required details
+- Review invoices and ensure they include all the required details

 - Verify proof of origin to claim reduced tariffs